Frequently Asked Questions

 What is the CEFR level system?

-CEFR (Common European Framework of Reference for Languages) is an internationally recognized standard for describing language ability.
-It ranges from A1 (Beginner) to C2 (Proficient).
-Our lessons are organized by CEFR levels so you can find content appropriate for your skill level.
+CEFR (Common European Framework of Reference) is an international standard from A1 (Beginner) to C2 (Proficient).
+Lessons are labeled by level to help you choose.

 Are all lessons video-based?